 Dashboard design doesn’t have to be a painful process.
 When you create a dashboard, your primary focus should be on displaying the right data and getting those metrics to the right people.
 Think of the user and try to remove cognitive barriers.
 The result will be a glanceable, simple dashboard that empowers your team to take action.

 Don’t have a TV dashboard yet?
-Try Geckoboard for free and start creating your own glanceable dashboard.
+Try Geckoboard for free and create your own glanceable dashboard.